 The volcanic mountains of Acatenago (13,045 ft), Fuego (12,346 ft), and Auga (12,356) ft are all visible from Antigua.
 These majestic mountains are almost close enough to cast their prodigious shadows down upon the city.

 However, these three volcanoes are rarely hiked.
-Instead, Payaca (8,373 ft) (an active volcano is about a hour and a half drive from Antigua) is a very popular and affordable option for day hiking and overnight camping.
+Instead, Payaca (8,373 ft) (an active volcano is about an hour and a half drive from Antigua) is a very popular and affordable option for day hiking and overnight camping.
 We suggest opting for the early morning tour to reduce your chances of mist and clouds, and have a better view of the surrounding area.

 Payaca erupted about a month before we went so the rocks were still hot and emitting sauna-like steam and heat.
-In certain sections the surface area was dry, cracked, barren of any life, and made us feel like we were exploring another planet altogether.
+In certain sections, the surface area was dry, cracked, and barren of any life, and made us feel like we were exploring another planet altogether.
 It was an incredible day hike, and well worth the time and effort it took.
 We definitely can’t recommend this experience highly enough if you are looking for things to do in Antigua.

-Things to Do in Antigua – Hike up Cerro de la Cruz
+Hike up Cerro de la Cruz

-Take a thirty minute walk up the hill north of Antigua to Cerro de la Cruz (the cross on the hill) and enjoy a splendid view of the city.
+Take a thirty-minute walk up the hill north of Antigua to Cerro de la Cruz (the cross on the hill) and enjoy a splendid view of the city.
 Don’t forget to bring your camera, as you can get really lucky on a clear day for an astounding panorama.

 You can do this multiple times during your stay in Antigua if you want to stay fit while traveling, as the walk will definitely make you sweat.

-Things to Do in Antigua – Take Salsa Lessons in Antigua
+Take Salsa Lessons in Antigua

 Why settle for just learning some Spanish while in Antigua?
-Learn to Salsa and join the locals at one of the late night dance clubs.
+Learn to Salsa and join the locals at one of the late-night dance clubs.

 Peruse cafe and restaurant bulletin boards before going, as you can usually find flyers promoting free salsa lessons.
 The first lesson that is.
-After that you will have to pay, but something tells you you’ll probably want to.
+After that, you will have to pay, but something tells you you’ll probably want to.